 - 4.5 Promote and provide knowledge about savings, tax management, money management, and investment by inviting speakers from publishers or a knowledgeable writer who specializes in finance and investment that sells books with the Company to be a lecturer to educate employees. - 4.6 Organize a variety of activities and invite employees to participate in the agenda and various festivals such as the New Year's merit making event, reading promotion events for employees through SE-ED Book Club activities to meet, discuss, and exchange views on books, etc. - 4.7 Library for employees has provided within the Company, so that employees can sit and read in the library during their free time.
 Employees can also borrow books and read at home.
-It encourages the development of knowledge that the employees themselves and to promote the development of knowledge that the employees' families concurrently.
+It encourages the development of knowledge that the employees themselves and to promote the development of knowledge that the employees' families concurrently. - 4.8 Privileges for employees to purchase books at special prices to promote their knowledge development and work skills. - 4.9 The Company has a policy of non-discrimination and provides equal opportunities in employment with the employment of disabled people according to The Act fully according to the law.
+The Company also promotes and develops the quality of life of people with disabilities, including supporting and encourage disabled people to work equally with normal people in positions that can be performed, such as accounting and finance work, human resources work, distribution center work.

-The Company pays attention to safety and hygiene in the workplace so that all employees are safe have good health in a good environment, the Company therefore proceeds with work related to safety and hygiene in the year 2022 as follows:
+The Company pays attention to safety and hygiene in the workplace so that all employees are safe have good health in a good environment, the Company therefore proceeds with work related to safety and hygiene in the year 2023 as follows:

 - 1. Organize fire evacuation drills given to employees annually. - 2.
-Spray insecticides in the office every month to prevent diseases and germs that may be caused by various insects. - 3.
-Organize a project to distribute masks and alcohol gel at a special price for employees to prevent the pandemic of COVID-19 and PM 2.5 dust.
+Spray insecticides in the office every month to prevent diseases and germs that may be caused by various insects.